 Classification of Info on Mar Mar Co web site

-Setting This is a website that is freely open to the global, internet-surfing public.
+Setting | This is a website that is freely open to the global, internet-surfing public. |

-Participants Although anyone could potentially find this website if they knew the URL, the intended audience consists of anyone who would like to own trendy furnishings for their home, most likely in Europe, although not necessarily.
+Participants | Although anyone could potentially find this website if they knew the URL, the intended audience consists of anyone who would like to own trendy furnishings for their home, most likely in Europe, although not necessarily. |

-Ends The goal of the website is to sell the products that are carried in the Mar Mar Co. store.
+Ends | The goal of the website is to sell the products that are carried in the Mar Mar Co. store. |

-Act Sequence As the target audience is mainly from Europe, and the potential for non-English speaking customers is high, the amount of written text is very small.
+Act Sequence | As the target audience is mainly from Europe, and the potential for non-English speaking customers is high, the amount of written text is very small.
 Pictures create the main impact of the item being sold.
-There are no lengthy, poetic or inflated descriptions of the item, just basic information.
+There are no lengthy, poetic or inflated descriptions of the item, just basic information. |

-Key The overall feel of the website is minimalist, two-dimensional, simple, with a lot of open space.
+Key | The overall feel of the website is minimalist, two-dimensional, simple, with a lot of open space. |

-Instrumentalities The items this website is selling are arranged in a table with no more than twelve items visible per page.
+Instrumentalities | The items this website is selling are arranged in a table with no more than twelve items visible per page.
 When the user clicks on the image or the basic description of the item, the user is brought to another page which shows a larger picture of the item along with a more-detailed, logistical description of it, such as size, color, country it was imported from, price.

+When one examines the coding of the webpage, one can see that JavaScript is employed to create a dissolved transition onto their website and once the user clicks to the pages where items are for sale, JavaScript swaps the images if the item comes in more than one color/style, etc. There are no audio nor video components to this webpage.
 The font choice of the item information resembles a simple typewriter (New Courier) font.
-The Logo and slogan font (Mar Mar Co, Everyware for Everyday”) uses a less common font, so the areas on the page where it is used are actually images.
+The Logo and slogan font (Mar Mar Co, Everyware for Everydayâ€) uses a less common font, so the areas on the page where it is used are actually images.
 This allows the font to be viewed on all computers, whether the custom font is installed on the computer or not.
+Once an item is selected, they can add it to a cart and pay for it with Paypal. |

-Norms of Interaction The code is as straight forward as the design of the webpage, as there are not many “//comments” in it outside of a few that merely explain points where the functionality changes and sometimes what the code is doing, for instance, “//transition duration (milliseconds).”
-Website navigation is spare and the user can browse to only three other pages from the main webpage: “Now in store,” “Contact” and “News.”
-When the user clicks on “News,” it goes to a blog site that announces new items each month.
-Again, the design of the “News” blog is done with the same minimal style, with several, carefully arranged images followed by a small, brief descriptive paragraph.
+Norms of Interaction | The code is as straight forward as the design of the webpage, as there are not many “//comments†in it outside of a few that merely explain points where the functionality changes and sometimes what the code is doing, for instance, “//transition duration (milliseconds).†Website navigation is spare and the user can browse to only three other pages from the main webpage: “Now in store,†“Contact†and “News.†When the user clicks on “News,†it goes to a blog site that announces new items each month.
+Again, the design of the “News†blog is done with the same minimal style, with several, carefully arranged images followed by a small, brief descriptive paragraph. |

-Genres The pre-existing forms of communication this website is informed by are catalogs, magazine advertisements and to some extent, art galleries.
+Genres | The pre-existing forms of communication this website is informed by are catalogs, magazine advertisements and to some extent, art galleries. |

 I think the use of JavaScript to make a smooth, dissolved transition to their website as well as to swap out of images on each page indicates a very intentional design sense: The developers of this website could have made it more flashy, but have chosen to keep it simple and let the items speak for themselves.